ccverak/carloscastellanos.dev/content/posts/2018-08-15-serverless-demystified.md

 ### How Serverless is different?

 The **Serverless** main idea is that as programmers we can forget about servers and focus on code, in a model where you don’t pay if your clients don’t use your service aka: pay per usage.
-This translates into massive power on demand at very low prices and someone else is responsibile for the high availability concerns.
+This translates into massive power on demand at very low prices being someone else's responsibility the high availability concerns of the platform.

 ### What about FaaS?